-Click here to make general donations including memorials, Sunday flowers and space sharing payments.
+Click here to make an annual pledge or to make general donations including memorials, Sunday flowers and space sharing payments.

 You Should Know...

 Download the free GIVE PLUS app, search for Lake Street Church of Evanston and select it, then create an account for convenient on-the-go giving.